Luke Jackson (footballer): AFL career

 Jackson became a part of a select few players in the AFL to receive two Rising Star nominations in their careers after he received a 2021 AFL Rising Star nomination for his 22 disposal, 1 goal performance in Round 7 of the 2021 AFL season, and won the award overall at the season's conclusion.
 Jackson was a part of Melbourne's 57 year drought breaking Grand Final victory over the Western Bulldogs.

 Following Melbourne's loss to the Brisbane Lions in the 2022 semi-final, Jackson reportedly met with the club and formally requested a trade to his home state of Western Australia, however he did not nominate a specific club and allowed offers from both West Coast and Fremantle.
-Jackson was traded to Fremantle on October 10 for a first-round pick, a future first-round pick and a future second-round pick.
+Jackson was traded to Fremantle on 10 October for a first-round pick, a future first-round pick and a future second-round pick.
+Upon joining Fremantle, Jackson signed a seven year contract, tying him to the Dockers until at least 2029.